mikko-apo/ki-router.js/README.md

 # Release History

+* 2013-11-20 1.1.1 Added KiRouter.version that is updated automatically for releases
 * 2013-11-20 1.1.0 renderInitialView does not change url format automatically anymore
 * 2013-11-07 1.0.0 Supports now two modes "transparent" and "hashbang"